 The three finalists will proceed to the final round, where they make a six-minute presentation on any stock of their choice, followed by nine minutes of Q&A. First and second place winners are announced.

 Competing teams are not permitted to watch one another’s presentations in the first three rounds.
-Finalists are allowed to watch other teams present as long as they have finished their own presentation.
-Non-finalists are allowed to watch final rounds.
+Non-finalists are encouraged to watch finalist teams in the final round.

 Experience the intensity, depth, and breadth of questions posed by top investment professionals – the kinds of questions asked daily on Wall Street.

 Network with investment industry professionals – SPC judges, sponsors, and MBA competitors who will soon enter the field.